-The Global FoodBanking Network (GFN) is a global not-for-profit organization dedicated to alleviating world hunger through food banking.
-GFN creates, supports, and strengthens food banks and food bank networks around the world, in countries other than the US.
-GFN currently supports existing and developing food banks and national food bank networks in more than 30 countries, home to more than one-third of the world’s nearly one billion undernourished people.
+The Global FoodBanking Network (GFN) is an international non-profit organization that fights world hunger by creating, supporting and strengthening food banks around the world, in countries outside the US.
+We currently work in more than 30 countries, home to more than one-third of the world’s 800 million undernourished people.

 To alleviate global hunger by collaborating to develop food banks in communities where they are needed around the world and by supporting food banks where they exist.

 We envision a thriving network of food banks throughout the world leading to increased food security and the alleviation of hunger and malnutrition.

 GFN’s goal is to effect permanent and positive change in communities by leveraging and aligning resources among the public, private, and volunteer sectors.

 Most important, for those in need, we represent more food, as well as help on the path to self-sufficiency.
 Food banking connects people with vital resources to break the cycle of poverty, and functions as a bedrock of stability in the community.

 For our members, we represent a source of expertise and guidance.
 Being part of The Global FoodBanking Network also provides members a means for enhancing relationships with partners, headquartered outside of their country, who want to address hunger locally.

 For governments, we represent a more effective alignment among public, private, and voluntary sector responses to food insecurity and a model for adding scale to the mission.